MarioSMB/datapacks/create_ice/README.md

 # data pack info
-Allows the creation of ice by mixing water and 4 snowballs together in an unheated mechanical mixer
+Allows the creation of ice by spouting water into a block of snow